 Some people refer to it as the City of Dreams.
 The Big Apple.
 The Melting Pot.
 The Capital of the World.
 Or the City that Never Sleeps.
 Regardless of the chosen alias or nickname, there is one universal truth about New York, New York.
 That is—that it sure isn’t cheap!
 In fact, some would say that it’s outrageously expensive!
 So for all the accolades and attractions that have rightfully earned the city its share of global admirers, there exists a rather large barricade for those wishing to experience the city.
 A former candidate for mayor in New York City ran under the appropriately coined political party known as—“The rent is TOO damn high.”[i]
 The average rent for an apartment in NYC? $3,017 a month.[ii]
 The average cost of purchasing a Manhattan apartment? $1.425 million.[iii]
 The average cost of a hotel stay in the city?
-A … Read the rest
+A hair under … Read the rest

 On May 25, 2012 Space Exploration Technologies Corp. (commonly referred to as “SpaceX”) made history, with its Dragon capsule becoming the first private spacecraft to dock with and supply the International Space Station (ISS).[i]
 Though the capsule was unmanned, the event marked an important milestone in human spaceflight.
 Since then, SpaceX has made two more flights to the ISS as part of its Commercial Resupply Services (CRS) contract with NASA.[ii]
 On September 29, 2013, Orbital Sciences Corporation (“Orbital”) docked its Cygnus spacecraft with the ISS, becoming the second private company to do so.[iii]
 Like SpaceX, Orbital will make additional supply flights to the space station in connection with the CRS program.[iv]
 Despite accomplishing a similar task as a part of the same program, the two companies represent vastly different approaches.
-While Orbital represents a more traditional approach in the space industry, SpaceX provides a vision for … Read the rest
+While Orbital represents a more traditional approach in the space industry, SpaceX provides a vision … Read the rest

 Bolivians, mainly members of affected indigenous groups, protested the Brazilian construction company OAS’s project to build a road through a remote Bolivian indigenous territory.
 Meanwhile, citizens of Argentina, Paraguay, and Guyana also worry about Brazil exerting influence across their borders.
 These neighboring countries are not as large or as wealthy as Brazil.
 Additionally, Brazilian-run businesses have been buying and building on significant portions of land in those neighboring countries.
 Given that “big business, foreign investment, a huge consumer appetite, and the prospects of oil” dominate Brazil’s booming economy it is easy to overlook the fact that Brazil is surging ahead as an entrepreneurial leader.